MeghaCoda/ToDoApp-FE-Challenge/README.md

 ## Getting Started

-In order for this application to run properly, you need to have a valid API_KEY value stored in your .env file
+In order for this application to run properly, you need to have a valid REACT_APP_API_KEY value stored in your .env file on your local machine.

 ### `npm start`